Get a free, no obligation personal loan quote with rates as low as 9.90%

 Final Thoughts

-Mortgage disability insurance can provide you with a financial cushion to fall back on if you are ever disabled and can no longer work.
-It’s a very specific type of policy that will only take care of your mortgage payments.
+Mortgage disability insurance can provide you with a financial cushion to fall back on if you’re ever disabled and can no longer work.
+However, it’s a very specific type of policy that will only take care of your mortgage payments.
 Considering this limitation, you’ll want to weigh your options between this type of insurance versus a broader policy.

 Priyanka Correia, BComm avatar on Loans Canada